Gandalf Award

 The Gandalf Awards, honoring achievement in fantasy literature, were conferred by the World Science Fiction Society annually from 1974 to 1981.
-They were named for Gandalf the wizard, from the Middle-earth stories by J. R. R. Tolkien.
+They were named after Gandalf the wizard, from the Middle-earth stories by J. R. R. Tolkien.
 The award was created and sponsored by Lin Carter and the Swordsmen and Sorcerers' Guild of America (SAGA), an association of fantasy writers.
-Recipients were selected by vote of participants in the World Science Fiction Conventions according to procedures of the older Hugo Awards.
+Recipients were selected by vote of participants in the World Science Fiction Conventions according to procedures of the Hugo Awards.

-The awards were presented in two categories, for life achievement and for a book published during the preceding year.
-Their primary purpose continues to be fulfilled by two of the once-rival World Fantasy Awards, first presented in 1975—specifically the World Fantasy Award for Life Achievement and World Fantasy Award for Best Novel.
+The award was given for life achievement, and corresponds roughly to the World Fantasy Award for Life Achievement, which was started the year after the Gandalf.
+In 1978 and 1979, an award was also given for a novel published during the preceding year.

 Gandalf Grand Master Award

 The Gandalf Grand Master Award for life achievement in fantasy writing was awarded every year from 1974 to 1981.
-The inaugural winner was J. R. R. Tolkien, recently deceased (1973).
+The inaugural winner was J. R. R. Tolkien, recently deceased in 1973.

-The next four Grand Masters were all members of the SAGA: Fritz Leiber, L. Sprague de Camp, Andre Norton, and Poul Anderson.
-The last three were Ursula K. Le Guin, Ray Bradbury, and C. L. Moore.